Natasha Smith (rugby league): Club career

+Representative career

+In 2013, Smith was in the Canada squad for the 2013 Summer Universiade rugby sevens competition in which Canada won the bronze medal, and in 2014 when Canada won the gold medal at the FISU World University Rugby Sevens Championship.

+Smith was named in the Canada women's national rugby union team for the Women's Rugby Super Series in 2015.

-Smith represented Canada at the 2017 Rugby League World Cup.
+In 2017, Smith converted to rugby league representing the newly established Canada women's national rugby league team that competed at the 2017 Rugby League World Cup.
 On 19 November, Smith became the first player to score a hat trick for the Ravens as Canada defeated Papua New Guinea 22–8 to record their first ever win at the World Cup.
 Smith also scored the only try for Canada in their semi-final defeat to Australia.